 Exalate: An Integration Option for Multiple Jira Instances

-Exalate is a bidirectional integration solution that allows you to sync multiple Jira instances in order to share data from default entities and custom fields.
+Exalate is an AI-powered bidirectional integration solution that allows you to sync multiple Jira instances in order to share data from default entities and custom fields.
 You can also use Exalate to sync private comments and story points between separate Jira instances.

 Companies like Gantner and Netguru use Exalate to improve internal workflows, reduce license costs, and enhance collaborations with clients.
 The solution also helps teams sync issue types and select lists in Jira and other advanced integration configurations.